Thank you to all agencies and volunteers who participated in VolunteerFest on Oct 24, 2015!

 Age Range: Each nonprofit must determine their own minimum age (with or without an adult present).
 You may also determine whether or not the project is appropriate for families.

 Multiple project submissions: If submitting multiple projects (or two separate shifts for the same project), please submit a separate project proposal form for each project and each location.

-The project coordinator must attend one of the Orientation Meetings: A representative from your organization must be present at your project site(s) for the duration of the projects on October 25 – this should be someone who is familiar with the project and who can keep volunteers busy and safe. (if this person did not attend the Orientation Meeting, he/she must participate in an orientation over the phone).
+The project coordinator must attend one of the Orientation Meetings: A representative from your organization must be present at your project site(s) for the duration of the projects – this should be someone who is familiar with the project and who can keep volunteers busy and safe. (if this person did not attend the Orientation Meeting, he/she must participate in an orientation over the phone).

 Have questions?
 Contact Jessica Warren today!